 Increased productivity also means that you can get more done in less time.
-The great news is, there are many methods you can employ to enhance your productivity level.
+The great news is there are many methods you can employ to enhance your productivity level.

 6. Manage Interruptions

 At times, the interruptions are legit cries for help.
 However, at times, they can be just a waste of time.
-Either way, when you learn to manage time effectively, you will also start to deal with interruptions from the surroundings more proactively and positively.
+Either way, when you learn to manage time effectively, you will also start to deal with interruptions from your surroundings more proactively and positively.

 7. Overcome Distractions